PelicanPlatform/xrootd-s3-http/README.md

 ```
 ###########################################################################
 # This is a very simple sample configuration file sufficient to start an  #
-# xrootd data server using the default port 1094, exporting both the      #
+# xrootd file caching proxy server using the default port 1094.
+This      #
-# xrootd and HTTP protocols, and enabling the S3 plugin                   #
+# server runs by itself (stand-alone) and does not assume it is part of a #
+# cluster.
+You can then connect to this server to access files in '/tmp'. #
+# Consult the the reference manuals on how to create more complicated     #
+# configurations.                                                         #
 #                                                                         #
+# On successful start-up you will see 'initialization completed' in the   #
+# last message.
+You can now connect to the xrootd server.                 #
+#                                                                         #
+# Note: You should always create a *single* configuration file for all    #
+# daemons related to xrootd.                                              #
 ###########################################################################

 # The adminpath and pidpath variables indicate where the pid and various